XinyeZhao/Auto_Dumper/readme.md

 You also need to install the following python package(s) in your msys2 environment:
 `pip install pygdbmi`

+This script relies on [procdump](https://docs.microsoft.com/en-us/sysinternals/downloads/procdump) to take memory dump of running processes.
+You can find the executables in the `./procdump` folder.
+You can also download yourself if you wish.
+Please make sure the `write_dump()` function is invoking the version of procdump that matches your operating system.

 ### Usage:
 `python auto_dumper.py [breakpoint instruction address] [malware exe name]`